ninoppp/PolyMorph/README.md

 ## Limitations
 - Does not support polygon fusion.
-- Nested polygons (one inside the other) should work but might hold unwanted behavior or even crash.
+- Nested polygons (one inside the other) should technically work fine but might hold unwanted behavior or even crash.
 Not tested thoroughly.
 - Use of rigid polygons was also not tested thoroughly enough.